izosozi/whereisme/README.md

 }
 ```

-with a userrname and password to view the site:
+with a username and password to view the site:

 ```Caddyfile
 your.website.abc {